enasequence/read_docs/faq/taxonomy.rst

 together under the same genus name.

 .. tip::
-    A `binomial <taxonomy.rst#checking-a-taxon-is-binomial>`_ taxonomy ID should be used in most cases, and is highly reccommended.
+    A `binomial <taxonomy.rst#checking-a-taxon-is-binomial>`_ taxonomy ID should be used in most cases, and is highly recommended.
     A binomial taxonomy ID is **required** when submitting a 'clone or isolate' genome assembly.
 If your sample has been identified to species-level rank, but is not yet a published binomen, a placeholder taxonomy ID may be used.
     A `placeholder <taxonomy_requests.html#unidentified-novel-organisms>`_ taxon ID is classed as a binomial taxon ID for data submission purposes.